top of page

 One of the standout aspects of the University of Idaho’s architecture program is its hands-on methodology.
 Students engage in studio-based learning, field studies, and real-world applications of architectural theory.
 The program encourages students to think critically about space, materiality, and the intersection of design and human experience, perfectly aligning with mid-century modernism's ethos.

 "I’ll never forget one specific major assignment in our first year of study.
-We were tasked with selecting a building on campus and, without using any traditional measurement tools, conduct a full building analysis using only our feet.
-A few of my classmates and I entered a three-story, 7,500 square foot building around 6:30 p.m. on a Friday night—and we didn’t leave until we had paced out the entire space around 11:00 a.m. the next morning.
+We were tasked with selecting a building on campus and, without using any traditional measurement tools, conducting a full building analysis using only our feet.
+A few of my classmates and I entered a three-story, 7,500 square foot building around 6:30 p.m. on a Friday and didn’t leave until we had paced out the entire space around 11:00 a.m. the next morning.
 I’ve always loved the sketching aspect of architecture and interior design—and in general—but this assignment pushed me to trust my instincts in an entirely new way.
-Pacing off a space of that size to estimate dimensions felt crazy at the time, but it gave me a hands-on, experience-based approach to measuring and understanding spatial relationships in the field." — Founder, Mid-Century Gems
+Pacing off a space of that size to estimate dimensions felt crazy at the time, but it gave me a hands-on, experience-based approach to measuring and understanding spatial relationships in the field."
+Founder, Mid-Century Gems

 The University of Idaho's Department of Art and Architecture curriculum is heavily influenced by modernist, sustainable, and design-thinking principles—an approach that resonated with Mid-Century Gems' founder.
 Students are encouraged to develop a keen appreciation for mid-century architecture's clean lines, functional aesthetics, and timeless appeal through research, sketching, and structural analysis.